bagasprastomo/Real-Time-Face-Detection-using-Python/README.md

 Photography and social media.
 Face detection apps enhance photography and social media platforms by automatically detecting and tagging people in photos, suggesting filters or effects, and providing a personalized user experience.

-Accessibility and Assistive Technology: Face detection can be used in assistive technologies to enable facial gestures as input commands, allowing individuals with physical disabilities to interact with devices or control their environment.
+Accessibility and Assistive Technology.
+Face detection can be used in assistive technologies to enable facial gestures as input commands, allowing individuals with physical disabilities to interact with devices or control their environment.

 ## What Can This Be Improved?
 Features (A lot of features)